elisewinn/cctools/README.md

 You need have an Amazon AWS account with keys for S3.
 After `boto3` has been installed, you must configure it to use your AWS credentials.
-See [](http://boto3.readthedocs.io/en/latest/guide/quickstart.html) for details.
+See the [boto3 documentation](http://boto3.readthedocs.io/en/latest/guide/quickstart.html) for details.

 ## Use